top of page

 Of course, no one writes a story like this, with all those sentences starting with “He.”
 The scene is nothing more than a list of events.

 But could you feel for this guy?
-We may disagree with each other on what he felt, but I'm sure we agree that he felt something.
+We may disagree on what he felt, but I'm sure we agree that he felt something.

 • Was he shy?